Updated: Nov 28, 2022

-DUI refusal situations, which occur when a driver refuses to take a breathalyzer test, have special considerations.
+DUI refusal situations have special considerations, which occur when a driver refuses to take a breathalyzer test.
 If you are charged with DUI or DWI in California, you should have an experienced DUI defense lawyer to help you through it.

 The Basics of DUIs in California